Brendan Hurley

 Geog 6305 - Geospatial Statistics

 Brendan Hurley, Timothy Leslie.
 2023.
-The Potential for Spatio-Temporal Semivariograms as Neighborhood Definers.
-(In review)
+Spatiotemporal Variograms as Neighborhood Definers.
+(Geographical Analysis in press)

 Bryan P. Wallace, Zach A. Posnik, Brendan J. Hurley, Andrew D. DiMatteo, Ashleigh Bandimere, Isabel Rodriguez, Sara M. Maxwe, Lucy Meyer, Hannah Brenner, Michael P.Jensen, Erin LaCasella, Brian M. Shamblin, F. Alberto Abreu-Grobois, Kelly R. Stewart, PeterH.
 Dutton, Brian J. Hutchinson, Paolo Casale, Roderic B. Mast.
 2022.
 Marine turtle regional management units 2.0: An updated framework for evaluating conservation status and priorities of marine turtles worldwide.
 Endangered Species Research (In press)